julianzapatahall/Cruise/readme.md

 # Cruise
+Cruise is writing efficiency tool that uses text input and EEG brain data to increase user productivity.
+Users can specify writing productivity thresholds (such as words per ten minutes) defining a roadblock.
-Users write and we measure keyboard input and brain data.
-We predict when the user will approach a roadblock, or when they do not write a customly defined number of words in a predefined time interval.
-If they hit a roadblock, we offer solutions such as recommending research articles, scaffolding questions, or taking a break.
+Cruise predicts when the user will approach a roablock and offers solutions such as recommending research articles, scaffolding questions, or taking a break.
+Solutions depend on previously defined thresholds and seek to maximize overall productivity.

 **Features**
 - Users write on a Google Docs document